Tulum Mexico: Travel Guide and Tips for 2023

 On Xcacel beach, 15 km from Tulum, an emotional ceremony is organized to release hundreds of sea turtles.

-Ultimately, Cancun won, and Akumal beach was left with its wild and untouched beauty, which is now its main attraction.
+Ultimately, Cancun won, and Akumal beach was left with its wild and untouched beauty, now its main attraction.

 Akumal’s coastline comprises coves and caverns where the corals have a particular morphology, creating beautiful environments for diving and snorkeling.

-Playa del Carmen, located 63 km from Tulum, is the central city of the Riviera Maya and is comparable to Cancun in terms of the quality of its tourist infrastructure.
+Playa del Carmen is only 63 km from Tulum.
+It is the central city of the Riviera Maya and is comparable to Cancun in terms of the quality of its tourist infrastructure.

-Near the city, there are formidable water parks, beaches, cenotes, and other places of interest, which comprise a complete package of attractions.
+Near the city are formidable water parks, beaches, cenotes, and other places of interest, which comprise a complete package of attractions.

 Playa del Carmen’s Quinta Avenida (fifth avenue) provides a delightfully urban ambiance facing the Caribbean Sea.